504-454-2191

 Rheumatoid Arthritis

 At the Hand Center of Louisiana, we often treat patients with rheumatoid arthritis (RA).
 One of the most common conditions treated at our New Orleans, LA facility, it can lead to hand and wrist problems that can diminish your quality of life and make it difficult to perform daily tasks.
+We offer comprehensive care including rheumatoid arthritis surgery for hands to help restore function and improve quality of life.
 Understanding this injury, including its causes, symptoms, and resulting treatments, can help you decide if you need to see a rheumatologist for evaluation.

 REQUEST APPOINTMENT